WWAggr: A Window Wasserstein-based Aggregation for Ensemble Change Point Detection: Implementation details

 \section{Implementation details}

 We conducted all the experiments from the paper using Python 3 and the PyTorch framework.
-The code is available online\footnote{\url{https://anonymous.4open.science/r/wwagr-ensemble-cpd-E7FF}}.
+The code is available online\footnote{\url{https://github.com/stalex2902/wwagr-ensemble-cpd}}.
 All the models were trained on two NVIDIA GeForce GTX 1080 Ti GPUs.
-For the implementation of base deep CPD models, which form various ensembles, we mostly followed the original works and inherited the proposed model architectures.
-Below, we describe the models' architecture choice and the training pipeline hyperparameters.
+For the implementation of base deep CPD models, which form various ensembles, we mostly followed the original works and inherited the proposed model architectures, which is describes below.
 Additionally, we provide details on implementing the proposed sliding-window Wasserstein-based aggregation procedure.